 This craft beer and whiskey bar, opened in 1927, is one of the oldest licensed establishments in the city.
 The friendly spot prides itself on welcoming everyone and the low-key atmosphere is conducive to lingering over a beer with friends.
-There are 15 local craft beers on tap to choose from as well as cask conditioned ales and an extensive selection of bourbon whiskey.
+There are 16 local craft beers on tap to choose from as well as cask conditioned ales and an extensive selection of bourbon whiskey.
 Food-wise, you have your pick of pub classics like chicken wings and nachos, or Asian-inspired street food like pork or veggie dumplings.
+The Monarch is also a live music venue.

 You can’t have a list of iconic bars and restaurants in Toronto without including historic diner, The Lakeview, established all the way back in 1932.
-Open 24 hours a day, seven days a week, all year long, The Lakeview has a huge menu filled with diner classics, burgers, sandwiches, salads, poutine and brunch favourites (many of which are offered 24 hours a day).
-The cozy diner also offers popular drink specials daily, like $4 caesars, $3 mimosas and $5 pints.
+Open 24 hours a day, seven days a week, all year long, The Lakeview has a huge menu filled with diner classics, burgers, sandwiches, salads, poutine and brunch favorites (many of which are offered 24 hours a day).
+The cozy diner also offers popular drink specials daily, like $5 caesars, $4 mimosas and $5 pints.

 While not so much hidden as tricky to spot if you don't know it's there, Communist’s Daughter spent many of its early years being mostly unknown save for the Dundas and Ossington locals who frequented it.
 The tiny bar made a name for itself in the area before the Dundas/Ossington ‘hood became ground zero for hip watering holes and restaurants in the city and is still going strong.

-The second diner to make this list, The Senator is Toronto’s oldest restaurant, dating back to the 19th century.
+The second diner to make this list, The Senator is Toronto’s oldest restaurant in Toronto in continuous operation in the same location, dating back to the 19th century.
 The historic eatery isn’t just known for how long its doors have been open, but also the fact they take pride in what they put on their plates.
 Almost everything here is made in-house, from the sauces and stocks, to batters and baked goods.
 The diner also sources what they can from local producers and farmers.

 If you’re a live music fan in Toronto – whether you live in the city or you’re visiting – chances are you’ve found yourself at the Horseshoe Tavern, one of the best and oldest live music venues in Toronto.
 The property itself has been around since 1861, but the Horseshoe (or the “Shoe” as it’s often referred) first started welcoming visitors in 1947.
 The venue’s stage has seen many famous bands and musicians pass through for a set, from the Tragically Hip and Blue Rodeo, to Wilco, The Rolling Stones and Arcade Fire.
 The Shoe is also known as a great place to catch up-and-coming and indie bands from Toronto and beyond.